nikkieverett/recipe-app/recipes/honey-garlic-salmon.md

  and the salmon is cooked to your liking.

 to serve
- drizzle with the sauce and a squeeze of lemon juice. serve with steamed vegetables; over rice or with a salad."
+ drizzle with the sauce and a squeeze of lemon juice. serve with steamed vegetables; over rice or with a salad.'
-"ingredients": "4 wild caught salmon fillets about 1/2 pound or 250 grams each skin off or on salt and pepper to season
+ingredients: '4 wild caught salmon fillets about 1/2 pound or 250 grams each skin off or on salt and pepper to season